-Last week, guests were treated to sightings of transient orcas hunting for harbor seals in front of Aialik and Northwestern Glaciers on two of our Kenai Fjords National Park cruises.
-Sightings of these orcas are rare and fascinating to witness.
+Last weekend, guests were treated to sightings of transient orcas hunting for harbor seals in front of Northwestern Glacier on two of our 8.5 Hour Northwestern Fjords trips.
+We saw the AT1 pod AND the Kodiak Killers, a pod that we have never seen beyond the moraine in Northwestern Fjords Sightings of these orcas are rare and fascinating to witness.
 Read our blog post about last summer’s transient orca sightings to learn more about what makes these orcas so unique.

 Blog post originally published June 19th, 2018

 Spencer was the first to spot the black fin.
 We had just left Aialik glacier’s tumbling blue ice, the harbor seals resting peacefully below on their jagged floats of calved glacier.
 Captain Justin slowed the Glacier Express along the course of its 7.5 hour trip as we neared the one lone orca, and I trained my binoculars on his dark fin.
 I traced the wavering curve up towards the breathtaking height of his dorsal fin, the straight drop past a likely notch to a gray saddle patch below: at a glance I knew this was AT6, also called Egagutak, a transient orca from the AT1 pod nicknamed “the lone male” for his solo travels.
 We had seen no other orca yet, only this single black fin slicing apart the seams of blue water and green coast.